Runroom/runroom-packages/packages/seo-bundle/README.md

 [![Monthly Downloads](https://poser.pugx.org/runroom-packages/seo-bundle/d/monthly)](https://packagist.org/packages/runroom-packages/seo-bundle)
 [![Daily Downloads](https://poser.pugx.org/runroom-packages/seo-bundle/d/daily)](https://packagist.org/packages/runroom-packages/seo-bundle)

+This bundle allows you to manage some basic SEO meta tags directly on the Sonata Backoffice.
+It also gives some utilities to integrate with the [RunroomRenderEventBundle](https://github.com/Runroom/RunroomRenderEventBundle).

 ## Installation

 Open a command console, enter your project directory and execute the following command to download the latest stable version of this bundle: